When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is the Name Gemma Short For?

-Technically, the name Gemma is not short for anything, but there is some speculation that it is a feminine form of Jim, often used as a nickname for James.
+Technically, the name Gemma is not short for anything.
+It is a standalone name derived from Latin.
+However, there is some speculation that it is occasionally used as a nickname for Jemima or a feminine form of Jim, though these are not its etymological roots.

 Is Gemma an Old Fashioned Name?